The best nonprofits are constantly learning

 All staff

-As cultural competency is critically important, not only to internal organizational structure but also to the experiences of communities served by the organization, this session aims to enhance our understanding of cultural competency and its intersection with the principles of cultural humility.
+This session aims to enhance our understanding of cultural competency and its intersection with the principles of cultural humility from a global perspective.
 Additionally, we will spend time unpacking the ways that colonialism as a theory should inform our framing of cultural competency and cultural humility.

-• Increasing understanding of cultural competency and cultural humility
+• Establish a framework for cultural competency and cultural humility

-• Identifying awareness of personal stages of cultural competence
+• Identify awareness of personal stages of cultural competence

-• Gaining knowledge and skills to effectively navigate cultural difference
+• Gain knowledge and skills to effectively navigate cultural differences

-• Discussing how to bridge cross cultural communication barriers
+• Learn how to bridge cross-cultural communication barriers

 Operationalizing Equity